Intersex Day of Remembrance: Notable observances

 In 2012, the New South Wales Parliament acknowledged the day.
 Linda Burney, a Member of the Legislative Assembly, also commended Organisation Intersex International Australia as part of a motion noting the day.

-In 2014, Literaturhaus Salzburg, Austria, is the venue for an Intersex Solidarity Day event.
+In 2014, Literaturhaus Salzburg, Austria, was the venue for an Intersex Solidarity Day event.
 A similar event was held at University of Salzburg in 2013.
 On Intersex Solidarity Day 2016, OII Europe launched a new visibility website, InterVisibility.eu, with material on intersex in 23 European languages.